v-marsh/fast_fourier_transforms/Project_notes.md

     * can also plot time data, but only if the other two have already been invesitgated
     * Consider using reciprocal time plots to increase dynamic range

+## Notes on MPI
+* Synchronous send does not block computation unless message exceeds the size of the send buffer.
+If the message size is below the buffersize then it will only block further computation untill the message has been copied onto the buffer.
+* Think about granulairty, too large => synchonisation overhead, too small => communication overhead